 If you're not allowed to mention the results directly, how about a 3rd person storytelling approach - focusing on the journey and emotional aspect without promising any results?
 Take a look at the example by JumpstartMD below:

-Not only that this ad is compliant (no mention of weight loss), but it also stirs up audience's curiosity to know more about how she manages to do it (lose weight).
+Not only that this ad is compliant (no mention of weight loss), but it also stirs up the audience's curiosity to know more about how she manages to do it (lose weight).

 2. Avoid Questioning Pain Points